APPLICATIONS OF TECHNOLOGY:

 Researchers at Berkeley Lab have developed a novel process by which PLA is selectively removed from a PLA/PET mixture using alcoholysis.
 The PLA/PET mixed polyester waste streams are fed to a reactor containing a solvent mixture including an alcohol and a catalyst, which selectively digests only PLA to lactate.
 PET emerges free of contaminants and ready to be reprocessed.
 The catalyst and un-reacted solvent may be recovered and reused.

-Not only does the process remove impurities from PET, but the resulting lactate esters are valuable as both bio-derived “green” monomers for the production of virgin PLA.
+Not only does the process remove impurities from PET, but the resulting lactate esters are valuable as both bio-derived solvents and “green” monomers for the production of virgin PLA.
 It promotes a circular economy through which plastics are continuously reused and/or upcycled.

 DEVELOPMENT STAGE: Proven principle